-Harvelle's Santa Monica is the ultimate musical anachronism - a place that thrives just off the trendy 3rd Street Promenade while still primarily featuring live jazz and blues, whose heyday coincides roughly with the club's 1931 opening.
+Harvelles Santa Monica is the ultimate musical anachronism.
+This place thrives just off the trendy 3rd Street Promenade while still presenting blues, jazz, R&B, hip-hop, spoken word, burlesque, and more since 1931.

-If Santa Monica had a musical institution, Harvelle's would be it.
-The club holds the distinction of being the oldest live music venue on the Westside.
+The club holds the distinction of being the oldest live music venue on the Westside of Los Angeles.

-And to its credit, very little has changed since 1931.
-Except, of course, it legally sells and serves alcoholic beverages now that that pesky Prohibition thing is history.
+And to its credit, Harvelles Santa Monica has changed very little since 1931.
+Except, of course, it legally sells and serves alcoholic beverages now that that annoying Prohibition thing is history.

 This dark, sexy room is the perfect spot for dancing and sipping cocktails while listening to the best local, national, and international musical acts, a majority of which have their roots in jazz and the blues.

-Guests gather around the same candle-lit tables, although now they can enjoy craft cocktails from the bar or edibles from the kitchen - such as a brandy pulled-pork and brie sandwich with caramelized onions and roasted tomato and garlic flatbread - while listening to the best live music around.
+Guests gather around the same candle-lit tables, although now they can enjoy craft cocktails from the bar or edibles from the kitchen - such as brandy pulled-pork and brie sandwiches with caramelized onions and roasted tomato and garlic flatbread - while listening to the best live music around.